beaulm/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_javascript.markdown

 }

-sayHello('Alan Turing'); // Logs 'Hello, Alan Turing!' sayHello; // Doesn't log anything.
-The function was never called. sayHello(); // Logs 'Hello, undefined!' but does not raise an argument error.
+sayHello('Alan Turing'); // Logs 'Hello, Alan Turing!' sayHello; // Returns the whole function but doesn't log anything; the function was never called. sayHello(); // Logs 'Hello, undefined!' but does not raise an argument error.

 // Anonymous function